Manakkattu Devi Temple: Temple history

 Long before at the time before at Dvapra yuga, these areas were included in Khandava forest.
-Arjuna sent his arrow as per the advise of Bhagavan Sree Krishna from eythooru (എയ്ത്തൂര്) later known as Evoor, where is famous Sree krishna swami temple is situated.
+Arjuna sent his arrow as per the advice of Bhagavan Sree Krishna from eythooru (എയ്ത്തൂര്) later known as Evoor, where is famous Sree krishna swami temple is situated.
 After Khandavadahana the temples in this area got fire. after decades a farmer lady on the way to punja kandam tries to sharpen her bow shaped knife in the stone.
 Suddenly blood came from the stone.
 The frightened lady went to the prominent Brahin Family Kochoor Madam and informed the incident.
 The highest priest came down and find Sree Bhuvaneswary idol there.
 He made the idol was consecrated priestly near to the old shasta temple which was consecrated by Parasu Rama.
 The area where Sree ponnu Manakkattamma's idol got is known as valiya manakkattu kaavu.

 Manakkattamma is in the form of Sree Bhuvaneswari.
 The mother of all Godssess includes Brahma Vishnu and Siva.
 She is the Prakruthi.
 Manakkattu Temple rituals are entirely different.
 It has three different poojas on three daily occasions for Durga, Lakshmi and Saraswathi like Mookambika devi.

 Kadumpayasam, Therali are important prasada for amma.

-Valyachan ( Sree Kunjekutty Pilla Sarvadhi Karyakkar )
+Valyachan (Sree Kunjekutty Pilla Sarvadhi Karyakkar)

 Valiyachan is the most important Sub deity in Sree Manakkadu Devi temple.
 He was the army chief of Dharma Raja Karthika Thirunal Rama Varma and the key person who made the Victory over Tippu Sultan.
 Kunje Kutty pilla was born at Evoor but his mother's house was Nadalikkal Madam near to Manakkattu devi temple.
 Valiyachan was the most trusted devotee to Manakkattu Amma.
 His history was noted down in Aitheeha Mala by Kottarathil Sankunny.
 After his army service, Valyachan was select for his life to be a servant to Manakkattu amma until he went to Vanaprastha.
 It's believed that he hailed to moksha during Vanaprastha.

 Valyachan is really an eternal presence in the Manakattu Devi Temple.
 There have been many incidents in the past and present about Valyachan.
 Valyachan has another temple near the Natalikkal Math, also known as the Natalikkal Temple.
 Until recently, the temple celebrated his birthday.In addition, the senior person in the family will always be under the soul-control of the Valyachan and act as him.
 He only touches the banana with Valyachan's sword, but the bunches are cut in two.
 During a festival, some people try to test the Valyachan, and they put the turret which used to grind pulses, inside the banana stalk.
 The man who was under the control of Valyachan's spirit became angry and ordered him to bring the turbulent banana in front of him, and to everyone's surprise to saw the cut that had been placed inside the stalk.
 However, Valyachan announce that there was no need for such an event and that the festival at the Natalikkal temple was canceled forever.
 There are still people in this country who have seen it firsthand.